gregorhd/gregorhd.github.io/_posts/2022-11-27-geospatial-visualisation-in-python.md

 The battleground was a simple visualisation task performed—on my laptop—for both a "complete" dataset and a smaller subset.
 The complete dataset contained 144,727 polygons representing the city of [Dresden's cadastral building footprints](https://www.geodaten.sachsen.de/downloadbereich-alkis-4176.html).
 The subset contained 2,645 features from the same dataset.

-Both datasets were stored in a locally hosted PostGIS databases and queried via [GeoPandas'](https://geopandas.org/en/stable/) ``from_postgis()`` function, returning GeoDataFrames to serve as primary data inputs (more on data acquisition and preparation [here](https://github.com/gregorhd/mapcompare/blob/main/data/README.md)).
+Both datasets were stored in locally hosted PostGIS databases and queried via [GeoPandas'](https://geopandas.org/en/stable/) ``from_postgis()`` function, returning GeoDataFrames to serve as primary data inputs (more on data acquisition and preparation [here](https://github.com/gregorhd/mapcompare/blob/main/data/README.md)).

 The short-listed libraries were compared with regards to: